AZAM-Fabien/fluid-maskeffect-lazyloading/README.md

 ![screen capture](./src/assets/screen_capture.png)

-Modification of @whatisjery/react-fluid-distortion to add a mask mode.
+Modification of @whatisjery/react-fluid-distortion to add a mask mode and lazy loading.

 Implementing post-processing fluid distortion effects in response to cursor interactions for React-Three-Fiber.
 Based on the shaders developed by [Pavel Dobryakov](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation)